miekg/learninggo/basics.md

 `import "fmt"` says we need `fmt` in addition to `main` <2>.
-A package other than `main` is commonly called a library, a familiar concept in many programming languages (see chapter (#chap:packages).
+A package other than `main` is commonly called a library, a familiar concept in many programming languages (see Chapter (#packages).
 The line ends with a comment that begins with `//`.

 Next we another comment, but this one is enclosed in `/*` `*/` <3>.